5 Asset Protection Planning Mistakes That Can Annihilate Your Business And Personal Finances!

-- Failure to have or maintain required corporate legal records.
+- Failure to have or maintain the required corporate legal records.
 Time after time I see business owners who fail to expend the resources to create and maintain their corporate records.
-People are notoriously pound wise and penny foolish and just don’t want to expend the time or finances engaging an attorney.
-In the long run failure to do so can lead to economic devastation.
-You just have to have good and up to date corporate records in order to protect you business, and sometimes even your personal assets.
+People are notoriously pound-wise and penny foolish and just don’t want to expend the time or finances engaging an attorney.
+In the long-run failure to do so can lead to economic devastation.
+You just have to have good and up-to-date corporate records in order to protect your business, and sometimes even your personal assets.

 - No Estate Planning.
 There is no easier way to ruin your family’s future than by failing to have a Will and Trust and the planning that accompanies them.
 There can be huge business and personal problems caused by an unplanned death; a few of them follow:

 - forced sale of a business to a surviving partner

 - loss of income for surviving family members

 - fighting among siblings for control of family assets

 - squandering a lifetime of your hard work and